NoriSte/reactjsday-2019-testing-course/book/headless-browser.md

 [Selenium](https://www.seleniumhq.org/projects/webdriver/) and [Puppeteer](https://pptr.dev) are the most used browser automation tools while [Cypress](https://cypress.io), [TestCafé](https://testcafe.devexpress.com/), [Protractor](https://www.protractortest.org/#/), etc. leverage the same mechanism with the purpose of testing a web app.

-Let's take a look at what a "browser without GUI" means with the first example using Cypress (we're going to speak later about why we choose Cypress).
+Let's take a look at what a "browser without GUI" means with the first example using Cypress (why Cypress?
+Go to the [Cypress vs other tools](cypress-vs-other-tools.md) chapter).

 <i>File: <a href="../cypress/integration/examples/headless-browser.spec.js" target="_blank">cypress/integration/examples/headless-browser.spec.js</a></i>
 [include](../cypress/integration/examples/headless-browser.spec.js)